kristianhnielsen/portfolio-website/src/content/blog/Getting Started with Sanity in Astro.md

 You can test your GROQ queries in your Sanity Studio Vision tools.

-I recommend that you have a look at Sanity's <a href="https://www.sanity.io/docs/query-cheat-sheet" class="external-link" target="_blank">GROQ cheat sheet</a>.
+I recommend that you have a look at Sanity's <a href="https://www.sanity.io/docs/query-cheat-sheet" rel="noopener noreferrer" target="_blank">GROQ cheat sheet</a>.

 ## Card Slug and Date